-But, what if your model has independent variables that are statistically significant but it has a low R-squared value?
+However, what if your model has independent variables that are statistically significant but a low R-squared value?
 This combination indicates that the independent variables are correlated with the dependent variable, but they do not explain much of the variability in the dependent variable.
+Huh?

 Over the years, I’ve had many questions about how to interpret this combination.
 Some people have wondered whether the significant variables are meaningful.
 Do these results even make sense?
 Yes, they do!

-In this post, I show how to interpret a model that has significant independent variables but a low R-squared.
+In this post, I show how to interpret regression models that have significant independent variables but a low R-squared.
 To do this, I’ll compare regression models with low and high R-squared values so you can really grasp the similarities and differences and what it all means.